 When it comes to recycling, not all carpets are created equal.
 Some are much more readily reused or recycled than others.
 In particular, carpets made from nylon are highly valued by recyclers.
 However, as nylon carpets sales decrease are supplanted with polyester or other less valuable materials, it makes the economics of carpet recycling more challenging.

 - Incentives.
-In the state of California, if you process post-consumer carpet that has been diverted from landfills, you may be eligible to apply for funds from AB 2398.
+In the State of California, if you process post-consumer carpet that has been diverted from landfills, you may be eligible to apply for funds from AB 2398.
 Visit this webpage to identify whether you qualify and to obtain application documents.

 - Postconsumer Carpet Processors.
 The Carpet and Carpet Pad Recycling Facilities page has a list of carpet collectors and processors which are self-listed.

 - Manufacturer Take-back Programs.
 Tandus Flooring reclaims carpet from any manufacturer for recycling into new floor coverings in a closed loop recycling process.
 Since the inception of this program, Tandus Flooring has kept more than 180 million pounds of carpet from being incinerated or landfilled.
 Anyone recycling carpet will receive a recycling certificate to verify how many pounds were recycled.
-For more information go to waste-stream-diversion or call 1-800-241-4902 ext.
+For more information call 1-800-241-4902 ext.
 2691.

 Carpet Pad Recycling